DSXiangLi/DecryptPrompt/README.md

     - Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents
     - Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents
     - Watch and Learn: Learning to Use Computers from Online Videos
+    - Fara-7B: An Efficient Agentic Model for Computer Use
   - software engineer
    - Agents in Software Engineering: Survey, Landscape, and Vision
    - ChatDev: Communicative Agents for Software Development